kschang77/astrodash2/README.md

 # astro-dash

-AstroDash is a daily morning dashboard that will allow the user to setup with birthday and location (city and state) so it can fetch horoscope, Chinese Zodiac, Daily Word, Sentiment, (both extracted from horoscope), Local Whether, Air Quality Index, and Pollen Info through the use of several APIs.
+AstroDash is a daily morning dashboard that will allow the user to setup with birthday and location (city and state) so it can fetch horoscope, Chinese Zodiac, Daily Word, Sentiment, (both extracted from the daily horoscope), Local Weather, Air Quality Index, and Pollen Info through the use of several APIs.

 ## Notable features